Teeuwynn has a fascination with unusual wildlife of all kinds.

 This tiny (5-8 inch) octopus is mostly yellow, with blue or black circular suckers.
 The octopus grows much brighter in color when alarmed.
 Frankly, this little creature looks more like something that comes out of your kid’s Pokémon set than something that could kill you, but if you think that, you’d be wrong.

 The blue-ringed octopus is one of the most venomous creatures in the world.
 If it poisons you, you will die in about 15 minutes.
-It’s venom is a powerful neurotoxin called tetrodotoxin.
-The first signs someone feels from the poison is their face going numb and their mouth and tongue going dry.
+Its venom is a powerful neurotoxin called tetrodotoxin.
+The first signs people feel from the poison are their faces going numb and their mouths and tongues going dry.

-Within minutes, the victim’s body becomes paralyzed and they he loses the ability to talk.
+Within minutes, the victim’s body becomes paralyzed and they lose the ability to talk.
 If the victim even knows what has happened to him, he had better have already told someone because he won’t be able to talk anymore.
-After about 15 minutes the breathing muscles also become paralyzed and unconsciousness falls.
+After about 15 minutes, the breathing muscles also become paralyzed and consciousness falls.
 Asphyxia and death follows shortly.
 There is no known anti-venom.

 5. Tsetse Fly

 This dangerous little insect is often considered the world’s most dangerous fly.
 It lives in sub-Saharan countries.
 Like the also extraordinarly dangerous mosquito, the Tstese fly sucks blood from animals and humans it lands on.
 What’s really scary is that while doing so, it can inject the microscopic pathogen known as Trypanosomes.

 Trypanosomes cause African sleeping sickness, a terrible illness causing neurological and meningoencephalitic symptoms.
 These include poor coordination, sleeping problems, and behavioral changes caused by inflammation in the brain.
 The victim’s initial conditions often include flu-like symptoms with the bite sufferer growing increasingly exhausted, thus the name African sleeping sickness.